rlopezba1/computer_pc/readme.md

 #### Single product

-- This page shows the user the image of the product and caracteristics on a card.
+- This page shows the user the image of the product and caracteristics.

 #### Login